 Play and learning at home

-Most of Scotland (except for some of the islands) is back in lockdown with schools and nurseries closed to most children (except for the children of key workers and a few others).
+Most of Scotland (except for some of the islands) is in lockdown.

 Staying at home and home learning